 You need to show off both the success others have by getting involved in the project, whilst showing off your own successes.
 I like to think of this as carrot and stick communications.
 Dangle the promise of celebrating others’ achievements whilst beating the organization with the self-celebration stick.

-It is so important to have a recognition part to your communication strategy.
+It is so important to have a recognition part of your communication strategy.
 If people are taking the time to get involved with the transformation project – whether that be through sharing ideas, providing advice, or becoming a champion of the change – then you need to take the time out to promote this person and show how much their input is appreciated.
 They have taken the time to help your progress so you giving your praise in return will be appreciated and send positive ripples throughout the organization so that others will be motivated to get involved as well.

 Second to this, but equally important in my eyes, is celebrating your own successes.
-The IPMO is a tough role and success is difficult to come by, so when you have an achievement you need to shout about it from the roof tops.
-Every opportunity you get you need to grab with both hands and celebrate.
-This could be the launch of a new platform, the creation of a new form of communications or simply the hosting of a workshop.
-Celebrating these positives will show people you are making process and are starting to win the battle and turn the tide in your favour.
+The IPMO is a tough role and success is difficult to come by, so when you have an achievement you need to shout about it from the rooftops.
+Every opportunity you get you to need to grab with both hands and celebrate.
+This could be the launch of a new platform, the creation of a new form of communications, or simply the hosting of a workshop.
+Celebrating these positives will show people you are making process and are starting to win the battle and turn the tide in your favor.
 It may seem a bit like self-propaganda but as long as what you are celebrating is truthful then you have nothing to worry about.
 Show off about it and let the whole organization know that you are winning and determined to keep going.